Will Delta-9 THC Show Up in a Drug Test?

 Drug tests, such as urine, blood, saliva, sweat, and hair tests, typically target THC metabolites rather than the parent compound itself.
 These tests may identify the presence of THC metabolites in bodily fluids or hair, indicating recent or past cannabis use.

-The time it takes for THC and its metabolites to be eliminated from the body varies from person to person.
-It depends on several factors, including frequency of use, metabolism, body fat percentage, and the sensitivity of the drug test being used.
+The body eliminates THC and its metabolites at different rates for different people.
+The timing depends on factors like frequency of use, metabolism, body fat percentage, and the sensitivity of the drug test.
 We covered that a lot more in-depth in our last article

 However, one study found several estimates for the time THC is detectable by test type.
-[6] Everything we’re breaking down in the following sections is an estimate, so keep in mind that it’s always best to avoid all forms of THC if you’re getting drug tested in the near future.
+[6] The following sections provide estimates, so keep in mind that you should avoid all forms of THC if you have a drug test coming up.

 A drug test designed to detect delta-9 THC in urine on a table.